INFOGRAPHIC: Why is Early Detection and Diagnosis So Important?

 Signs and Symptoms

-People on the autism spectrum often struggle with social interactions and with communication as well as repetitive and restrictive behaviors.
+People on the autism spectrum often struggle with social interactions and communication, as well as repetitive and restrictive behaviors.
+It’s important to recognize the signs of early autism to get a diagnosis as soon as possible.

-Learn more about the signs and symptoms of Autism Spectrum Disorder, here.
+Learn more about the early signs and symptoms of Autism Spectrum Disorder

-Learn more about important milestones that your child should reaching, here.
+Learn more about important milestones that your child should reach

 Evaluating your Child

-Are you seeing the signs of autism in your child, but don’t have an evaluation yet?
-Early detection and diagnosis is crucial to improved outcomes and increased success and independence in the long run.
-You can view our list of early signs and symptoms of autism in babies, toddlers, and young children.
-Then, you can connect with Lighthouse’s network of professionals that have the expertise to fully evaluate your child for autism.
+Are you seeing the signs of autism in your child but don’t have an evaluation yet?
+Early detection and diagnosis are crucial to improved outcomes and increased success and independence in the long run.
+View our list of early signs and symptoms of autism in babies, toddlers, and young children.
+Then, connect with Lighthouse’s network of professionals who have the expertise to fully evaluate your child with a comprehensive autism evaluation.

 Find Out more